Brady blasts NFL 'Deflategate' suspension, denies wrongdoing

 “We’re going to take it day by day,” he said.

-(The online version of the story has been corrected to say football instead of soccer in 12th para)

-Additional reporting by Suzannah Gonzales; Editing by Jonathan Oatis and Tom Brown
+Additional reporting by Suzannah Gonzales; editing by Frank McGurty and Jonathan Oatis